Ride Schedule

 https://mafw.org/2025-gettysburg-fall-cycling-weekend-preliminary-routes/

-4: Manuel Coelho, Dan Gautieri, Roy Fischman(C+)scheduled
+6: Manuel Coelho, Dan Gautieri, Roy Fischman(C+), Bob Warren(C), Susan Kiely(C)scheduled